 If you already use Google Tag Manager to manage all of your conversion tags, you just need to add the Conversion Linker tag to your containers.

-I currently use the global site tag
+I currently use the Google tag

 I use a third-party tag provider